 Is The Darkest Part of the Forest Connected to The Cruel Prince?

-Finally, before we dive into The Cruel Prince reading order, you might be asking yourself if this series is connected to Holly Black’s 2015 novel, The Darkest Part of the Forest.
+You might be asking yourself if The Cruel Prince is connected to Holly Black’s 2015 novel, The Darkest Part of the Forest.
 The answer is yes, both books are set within the same world.

 However, The Darkest Part of the Forest was written as a standalone novel and can still be read as such.
 Whilst it is set within the same world as The Cruel Prince it follows different characters and a different storyline.